Peoples Temple: Changes and "religious communalism"

-The Temple had little luck converting most Midwesterners to communist ideals, even when disguised as religion.
+The Temple had little luck converting most Midwesterners to their ideals.
 Admiring the 1959 Cuban Revolution, Jones traveled to the island nation in 1960 in an unsuccessful attempt to persuade poor black Cubans to move to his congregation in Indiana.
 The Temple's religious message transitioned during this period, to one treading between atheism and the subtle notion that Jones was a Christ-like figure.
 While Temple aides complained privately, Jones said that the new message was needed to foster members' dedication to the Temple's larger goals.
 He maintained such implications until the mid-to-late 1970s.

 In 1961, Jones claimed he had had a vision in which Indianapolis and Chicago were destroyed in a nuclear attack, convincing aides that the Temple needed to look for a new location.
 A 1962 Esquire magazine article listed the nine safest places to be in a nuclear war, with Belo Horizonte, Brazil, topping the list because of its location and atmospheric conditions.
 Jones traveled through Brazil from 1962 through early 1963.
 He requested money from the Temple while in Rio de Janeiro, but the Temple lacked adequate funds for such a request because of shrinking finances in Jones's absence.
 Jones sent a preacher that had become a follower in Brazil back to Indiana to help stabilize the Temple.
 Jones returned to Indiana in 1963.